andredsferreira/andreprog/docs/misc-notes.md

 5. The email is placed on Bob's mailbox in it's SMTP server.

 6. Bob invokes his user agent to retreive the email (using IMAP - Internet Mail Access Protocol, or HTTP) from his mailbox in the server.

+## Transport Layer

+The transport layer provides a logical connection between *processes* running on hosts, while the network layer provides a logical communication between the *hosts* themselves.
+Remember, transport runs on top of the network layer.

+*Multiplexing* : Works on the sending host.
+It's the act of gathering different data from different sockets and attaching header information and sending the resulting segments to the network layer.

+*Demultiplexing* : Works on the receiving host.
+It's the act of receiving the different segments and analysing the port and sending the data to the correct socket.